shivansh-yashasvi/Project-8--Demand-Forecasting/README.md

 ## Data Analysis

-Data used in this project is obtained from the official website of Energy Exchange Indian State Team (EXIST).
+Data used in this project is obtained from Kaggle.

 Hourly electricity demand data between 2017-01-01 and 2022-06-30 are utilized in this study.
 For a visual introduction, the following figure presents the hourly electricity consumption in India between 2022-04-01 and 2022-06-30.